MikeAgb/LeetCode/README.md

 Each column must contain the digits 1-9 without repetition.
 Each of the nine 3 x 3 sub-boxes of the grid must contain the digits 1-9 without repetition.

+## 46. Permutations (Medium)

+Given an array nums of distinct integers, return all the possible permutations.
+You can return the answer in any order.

 ## 48. Rotate Image (Medium)

 You are given an n x n 2D matrix representing an image, rotate the image by 90 degrees (clockwise)